Health insurance exclusions

 What's not covered by health insurance?

-Exactly what isn’t covered will depend on the insurer you choose and the level of cover you select.
-Although most policies share the same main exclusions.
+All policies are slightly different, so exactly what isn’t covered will depend on your insurer and the level of cover you choose.
+Most policies share the same main exclusions though

 Not covered by most health insurance